Smiley0x1/blueTeamTools/README.md

 # blueTeamTools
- Some tools I am making for blue teaminf
+ Some tools I am making for blue teaming